 Guidelines for contributors

-Articles should be approximately 8,000–10,000 words long, and should represent original scholarship on an aspect of law.
+Articles should be approximately 8,000–10,000 words long (excluding footnotes), and should represent original scholarship on an aspect of law.
 Cross-disciplinary material is welcome, but a strong law focus is required.
 Longer pieces of exceptional merit may also be published.

 Articles should not have been published elsewhere prior to publication in the Victoria University of Wellington Law Review.